 for Windows and Linux

-Use this page to select a Python interpreter for each of the projects opened in the same window.
+Use this page to configure and assign a Python interpreter for each of the projects opened in the same window.

-For the project, selected in the Projects pane, choose Python interpreter from the drop-down list.
+For the project, selected in the Projects pane, choose Python interpreter from the list.

 The interpreters in the list are configured using the button, as described in the section Viewing list of available Python interpreters.